qualisys/qualisys_lsl_app/README.md

 ```
 python -m pip install -r requirements.txt
 ```

+If this is unsuccessful, consult the links in the dependencies section for instructions on how to manually install them.
+Note that some Python installations include tkinter by default and some require you to install it separately.

 3. (Optional) Install dev dependencies to be able to run the tests
 ```
 python -m pip install -r requirements-dev.txt